brick-hard/params-validation/README.md

 # Usage

 This project contains 4 annotations, they are all used on classes together with utils in package `src/main/java/utils`.
-The introduction is as followed if we have a class `ParamsValidation`.
+The introduction is as followes if we have a class `ParamsValidation`.

 ```java
 class ParamsValidation{